NorfairKing/sydtest/README.md

       pred (0 :: Word) -- causes overflow (below zero), so this test will fail.
 ```

+This test will fail, but the test suite will continue to be executed.

 ### Parallel test execution

 Tests are executed with as many threads as you have capabilities by default.
 You can use `-j` or `--jobs` to set the number of threads to use.

+### Test Suite Filtering

+Test suites can be filtered using the `--match` or `--filter` flags.
+Empty groups are removed so that their resources are not even set up when there are no tests that need them.

 ### Individual test execution timing and helpful output to find slow tests